huy/bash_vim_tmux_quickstart/pandas_series.md

     7    7
     8    8
     9    9

+Series object behave like dictionary where index column contains all keys.

+**access value**

-We can access data by index or row position
+We can access value by index key or row position

     >>> s = pd.Series([2,3,5,8],index=['a','b','c','d'])
     >>> s